ibm-cloud-docs/cli/reference/ibmcloud/cli_billing.md

 {: #ibmcloud_billing}

 Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to retrieve resource usage and billing information.
 You can use these commands for viewing the monthly usage information for an account, enterprise, and even for a specific resource group.

+For more information, see [Viewing your usage](/docs/account?topic=account-viewingusage).

 {: shortdesc}

 ## ibmcloud billing account-usage
 {: #ibmcloud_billing_account_usage}

-Show monthly usage of the current account (account admin only):
+Show monthly usage of all the resources and plans in an account (account admin only).

+To learn more about the account usage summary API, see [Get account usage](/apidocs/metering-reporting#get-account-usage).

 ```bash
 ibmcloud billing account-usage [-d YYYY-MM] [--output FORMAT] [-q, --quiet]